oskarvid/EntropicRanksDocker/README.md

 logbase - The base of the log transformation.
 Ignored if supervised is set to TRUE or if create_output_files is set to FALSE. (default: 2)

-huge_feature_list - Only set to TRUE if the entropic_ranks fails to run due to huge feature lists returned by RankProd (e.g. more than 25000-30000 features) and you are sure that less than 1000 are differentially expressed and information-rich.
-If TRUE, entropic_analysis will only investigate the first 20000 features and isolare information-rich features from among them. (default: FALSE)
+huge_feature_list - Only set to TRUE if the entropic_ranks fails to run due to huge feature lists returned by RankProd (e.g. more than 25000-30000 features) and you can be reasonably sure that less than 1000 are differentially expressed and information-rich.
+If TRUE, entropic_analysis will only investigate the first 20000 features and isolare information-rich features from among them.
+The issue may consistently appear due to RAM shortage when analyzing methylation data. (default: FALSE)

 # Examples of usage: